 Learn more about what a resale certificate is, how to get one, and more.

 What is a Resale Certificate?

-Before a business starts selling products or providing taxable services, they must first get a Minnesota Sales Tax Permit from the Minnesota Department of Revenue.
+Before a business starts selling products or providing taxable services, it must first get a Minnesota Sales Tax Permit from the Minnesota Department of Revenue.

-Filling out Form ST3 is pretty straightforward, but is critical for the seller to gather all the information.
+Filling out the Certificate of Exemption (Form ST3) is pretty straightforward but is critical for the seller to gather all the information.

 If audited, the Minnesota Department of Revenue requires the seller to have a correctly filled out Form ST3 Certificate of Exemption.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.